Eucharistic theology: Anabaptist Churches

+Anabaptism sees itself as emulating the practice of early Christianity, and in the present-day, a number of Anabaptist congregations have affirmed a theology of the real presence (such as the Chambersburg Christian Fellowship).

 Baptist churches

 Reformed Baptists, in agreement with Presbyterians and other Reformed Churches, hold to the doctrine of Pneumatic presence.
 The doctrine is articulated in the 1689 Baptist Confession of Faith and the Catechism.
 It holds that the Lord's Supper to be a means of "spiritual nourishment and growth", stating:

-Independent Baptists hold to the Relational Presence.
+The General Baptist denominations differ in their approach to the Lord's Supper, ranging from the affirmation of a real spiritual presence to memorialism.
+General Baptists, such as Free Will Baptists, have historically affirmed the teaching of the real spiritual presence of Christ in the Lord's Supper.
+Helwys Confession, written by the early General Baptists in 1611, stated:

 The American Baptist Churches USA, a mainline Baptist denomination, believes that "The bread and cup that symbolize the broken body and shed blood offered by Christ remind us today of God's great love for us".
+The Southern Baptist Convention, the world's largest Baptist denomination, officially holds to a memorialist view of the Lord's Supper.

 Irvingian churches

 Edward Irving, who founded the Irvingian churches, such as the New Apostolic Church, taught the real presence of Jesus in the Eucharist, emphasizing "the humiliated humanity of Christ in the Lord's Supper."
 Additionally, the Irvingian Churches affirm the "real presence of the sacrifice of Jesus Christ in Holy Communion":